 Sean Heide,

-John Yeoh, VP, Research
+John Yeoh

-- Reviewer

 Introduction

 Businesses look to technology as an enabler, with a goal of creating financial opportunity through automated cost reduction or cost avoidance.
 One of the areas we worry about surrounds vendor lock-in.
 This is not just through product choices between Cloud Service Provider A or B, but skills gaps and technical differences necessary in supporting those vendors.
 Each CSP implements controls differently, accounting for threats with equal effectiveness, but inconsistent methodology.
 We expect a potential where cloud threat modeling may cover these differences.